vm2781/remi/README.md

 #### 5. IMPORTANT: From scratch vs. from previous checkpoint
 The above steps are the same based on whether you would like to train from scratch versus from a previous checkpoint, except of course if it was from a previous checkpoint, the 'checkpoint_directory' string will contain not just your dictionary, but also your checkpoint model files.
 The only change is the second parameter when initializing the model, set from_scratch to True if starting from scratch, or set it to False if loading a checkpoint.
 If you are though, make sure to change the name of self.checkpoint_path within model.py under the __init__ function to be the name of the model checkpoint you would like to work with.

+To reproduce our results, download the folder [synthetic_one_hand]("/gonna/have/to/do/this"), where our model trained on synthetic data resides.
+This also contains the associated dictionary.
+An important thing to remember is to modify the `checkpoint` file inside this directory, changing the strings to your own directory.

 ### Generate MIDI files
 Whenever MIDI files are being generated, the script to use is called 'generate_midis.py'.
 There are a few key things to carefully change and select before running the training though.